Iran International: Popularity

+Awards

+Iran International has twice been nominated for International Channel of the Year by the Association for International Broadcasting and won a 2023 Clio Entertainment Award as well as a 2023 Promax UK award.

 Staff

 The head of TV is Mahmood Enayat, and the Director of News is Aliasghar Ramezanpour, who was the deputy Minister of Culture of Iran under former president Mohammad Khatami.
 In July 2019, Iranian media reporter Mazdak Mirzaei, a football commentator and TV host joined Iran International.
 Mirzaei had worked for IRIB on the weekly TV sports program Navad, that was suspended by the new head of IRIB 3 in March 2019.

 In May 2020, Iran International senior journalist Omid Habibinia joined the team.

-In September 2021, Iran International journalist Tajuden Soroush published several reports on Afghanistan following the 15 August 2021 Fall of Kabul.
+In September 2021, Iran International journalist Tajuden Soroush published several reports on Afghanistan following the 15 August 2021 fall of Kabul.

-Ownership

-Iran International is owned by Volant Media UK Ltd. It is licensed in the United Kingdom to Global Media Circulating Ltd as an editorial news service based in London and is managed by DMA Media Ltd, which has bureaus in Paris, Istanbul, Kabul and Washington.
-Volant Media UK launched a sister channel in 2021, Afghanistan International.